-Technology (TEC) courses

-TEC 100 Survey of Electronics
+Technology (TEC) courses TEC 100 Survey of Electronics

-Prerequisite(s): ACCUPLACER reading score of 85 or greater, or ACT Reading score of 18 or greater, or COMPASS reading score of 81 or greater, or SAT EBRW of 480 or greater, or a 'C' grade or higher in ENG 101 or IDS 150 or successful completion of the CRP reading program and grade of 'C' or better in TEC 101 or concurrently or departmental permission.
+Prerequisite(s): ACCUPLACER reading score of 85 or greater, or ACT Reading score of 18 or greater, or SAT EBRW of 480 or greater, or a grade of C or better in ENG 101 and grade of C or better in TEC 101 or concurrently or departmental permission.

 A survey of electronics including electrical and electronic safety.
 Ohms Law, passive and active devices, amplifiers, digital fundamentals and communications systems.
+Upon successful completion students will be certified by National Coalition of Certification Centers (NC3) in Festo Advanced Manufacturing Fundamentals of Electricity-AC/DC.